isabelccc/eecs398_project.github.io/index.md

   <iframe src="{{ site.baseurl }}/outages_by_region.html" width="100%" height="500px" frameborder="0"></iframe>

   <p><strong>Analysis:</strong>
-    This visualization breaks down the total number of outages by climate region.
-It provides a complementary perspective to the state-level map, revealing that certain climate zones—particularly the Southeast and Northeast—experience a higher frequency of power disruptions.
-    These regions are more exposed to extreme weather events like hurricanes and winter storms.
-The finding emphasizes that regional climate characteristics are critical predictors of outage risk, making them essential components in building robust predictive models.
+    This treemap shows the proportion of major U.S. power outages across different climate regions.
+Larger boxes indicate a higher number of recorded outages in that region.
+The Northeast, West, and Central zones exhibit the largest shares, highlighting their relative vulnerability to power disruptions, likely due to population density, infrastructure, and exposure to extreme weather.
   </p>
 </div>